-The Local Government Finance Act 1992 required the Council to set a balanced, risk assessed budget each year and approve a Council Tax precept by 11 March.

-The Council had a duty to consult with those who were liable to pay council tax or non-domestic rates, as well as those who use or are likely to use services provided by the authority.
-A public engagement exercise on the Council's budget had been conducted in the Summer 2023 seeking residents' views on how the Council should reduce spend in order to deliver a balanced budget.
-In order to set a balanced budget for 2024/25, the Council had developed a long list of savings options which, if adopted for 2024/25, would impact residents and businesses in the Borough.
+Item Reason for Decision: Alternative options: Lead officer: 5 Medium Term Financial Strategy Autumn 2023 Update (1) That approval be given to the Medium-Term Financial Strategy and embedded Medium-Term Financial Plan as an estimate of the Council's current financial position as at October 2023 noting that the figures will change as further updating takes place.
+(2) That the Director of Finance be authorised to commence a period of The Local Government Finance Act 1992 required the Council to set a balanced, risk assessed budget each year and approve a Council Tax precept by 11 March.
+The Council had a duty to consult with those who were liable to pay council tax or nondomestic rates, as well as those who use or are likely to use services provided by the authority.
+A public engagement exercise on the Council's budget had been conducted in Summer 2023 seeking residents' views on how the Council should reduce spend in order to deliver a balanced budget.
+In order to set a balanced budget for 2024/25, the The Council was legally required to set a balanced budget during March 2024.
+There were no alternative options.